thepartly/reflectapi/docs/src/tutorial/testing.md

 # Testing Your API

-Now that you have a complete Pet Store API, let's test it thoroughly using generated clients and various testing strategies.
-ReflectAPI makes testing easy by generating clients in multiple languages.
+Now that you have a complete Pet Store API, let's test it thoroughly using generated clients and various testing strategies. `reflectapi` makes testing easy by generating clients in multiple languages.

 ## What We'll Cover